Oakland, Chicago

 Oakland, located on the South Side of Chicago, Illinois, USA, is one of 77 officially designated Chicago community areas.
-Bordered by 35th and 43rd Streets, Cottage Grove Avenue and Lake Shore Drive, The Oakland area was constructed between 1872 and 1905.
+Bordered by 35th and 43rd Streets, Cottage Grove Avenue and Lake Shore Drive, the Oakland area was developed between 1872 and 1905.
 Some of Chicago's great old homes may be seen on Drexel Boulevard.
 The late 19th-century Monument Baptist Church on Oakwood Blvd. is modeled after Boston's Trinity Church.
-Oakwood /41st Street Beach in Burnham Park is at 4100 S. Lake Shore Drive.
+Oakwood/41st Street Beach in Burnham Park is at 4100 S. Lake Shore Drive.
 With an area of only 0.6 sq mi Oakland is the smallest community area by area in Chicago.

 History

 The Oakland neighborhood originally formed out of a settlement named "Cleaverville".
 In 1851, Charles Cleaver, an industrialist, purchased 22 acres near 38th Street and Lake Michigan.
 Real-estate developers subdivided the area and renamed it Oakland in 1871.
 Between 1872 and 1905, Cleaver constructed a soap factory and company town that included a commissary, church, town hall, and homes for the local factory workers.
 Camp Douglas, located nearby, attracted residents to the area.
 The adjoining stockyards and commercial district included popular saloons and attracted new citizens.

 Over a five-year span, Oakland became home to many of the city's elite.
 City transportation was greatly improved in the area when the Illinois Central Railroad terminal was constructed at 39th Street and Cottage Grove Avenue in 1881.
 After the opening of the terminal, 39th and Cottage Grove Avenue became known as the “Five Crossings.”
-By the end of the century, The elite residents moved out and were replaced by working-class Irish residents.
+By the end of the century, the elite residents moved out and were replaced by working-class Irish residents.
 The Abraham Lincoln Center was founded by Jenkin Lloyd Jones.
 The center served as a meeting place for people of various races, religions, and nationalities in 1905.
 Located at 700 E. Oakwood Boulevard, the historic landmark designed by Frank Lloyd Wright now serves as the home of Northeastern Illinois University's Center for Inner City Studies.

 Population

 During the first wave of The Great Migration between 1916 and 1920, Many African-Americans settled in Oakland.

 By the 1930s, The area experienced the greatest diversity, with a mixture of African-Americans, Germans, Jews, English, Irish, Canadians, and Japanese.
-Due to this, Racial tensions escalated as the African American population increased due to southern families moving to Chicago.
-As the tensions flared, White residents resorted to violence and restrictive covenants to prevent African-Americans from moving into the area.
-Whites efforts to keep African-Americans out were unsuccessful.
-By 1950, The African-American population was around 77% in Oakland; while other ethnic groups moved from the neighborhood.
+Due to this, racial tensions escalated as the African American population increased due to southern families moving to Chicago.
+As tensions flared, White residents resorted to violence and restrictive covenants to prevent African-Americans from moving into the area.
+These efforts were ultimately unsuccessful.
+By 1950, The African-American population was around 77% in Oakland while other ethnic groups moved from the neighborhood.

 Oakland's population decreased by two-thirds over a 15–year period, from 1962 to 1977 which resulted in the neighborhood becoming nearly 100% African–American.